yshavit/effesvm_j/notes/bytecode.md

 Branching
 ----------------------------------------------------------------------------------------

+### labl _name_

+Defines a label, with a name that must be unique within this function. goto, goif and gofi can jump to these named labels instead of to an absolute position.

 ### goto _N_

 Moves the program counter to the specified opcode.
-The opcode is an absolute number, 0-indexed, representing an op in the current function.
-For instance, `goto 0` goes to the first opcode in the function (ie, the opcode represented by the first line of the function body), `goto 3` goes to the fourth, etc.
+The operand may either be a number or a named label in this function.
+If it is a number, it represents an absolute opcode index 0-based, representing an op in the current function.
+For instance, `goto 0` goes to the first opcode in the function (ie, the opcode represented by the first line of the function body), `goto 3` goes to the fourth, etc. If it is a string, it must correspond to a label defined by a labl op in this function.

 ### goif _N_ @condition